bcoles/kasld/README.md

 (`pthread`, `zlib`) with their auto-detection result for the current compiler, and the per-component compile/link flag exceptions — enough to populate a distribution package's control file without reading the Makefile's probe logic.

+`make installcheck` runs the installed `bin/kasld` and confirms it discovers its components via the FHS `../libexec/kasld` path — a post-install smoke test for the split-install layout, using the same `PREFIX`/`DESTDIR` as `make install` (so it also works against a `DESTDIR` staging root in package CI).

 KASLD can be cross-compiled with `make` by specifying the appropriate compiler (`CC`).
 Static linking is applied automatically when cross-compiling: